Home > Articles by: sonia

 One more thing.

-Sometimes, I see excess words like, “This is an image of” or "The title says or the text says”.
-These aren’t necessary since Google
+Leave out excess words like, “This is an image of” or "The title says or the text says”.
+These aren’t necessary since screen readers usually announce it's an image before reading the alt text.

 My best tip to keep you on track?